-A trial investigated whether sotagliflozin with insulin therapy is able to control blood glucose levels in type 1 diabetes patients with severe low blood sugar.
+A trial investigated the effects of sotagliflozin with insulin therapy in controlling blood glucose levels in people living with type I diabetes mellitus (T1DM).1

-A new era of improved control over blood glucose levels for type 1 diabetes patients may be here.
-Insulin therapy, which aims to control blood glucose levels within a target range, is a critical part of treatment for diabetes patients.
-Insulin therapy is prescribed mostly for type 1 diabetes patients but is now increasingly prescribed for type 2 diabetes patients as well.
-However, despite recent advances in treatments for diabetes, preventing and managing hypoglycemia remains a challenge.
+A new era of improved control over blood glucose levels for patients with type I diabetes may be here.
+Insulin therapy controls blood glucose levels within a target range and is critical for T1DM.
+However, despite advances in therapeutics, preventing and managing hypoglycemia (low blood sugar/low blood glucose) remains a challenge.

-A potential new treatment for helping to maintain blood glucose levels has been developed.
-Known as sotagliflozin, this drug inhibits two proteins which are responsible for regulating glucose.
-By inhibiting these proteins, improvements are seen in glycemic control after meals and the loss of glucose in urine.
-Sotagliflozin is the first dual inhibitor to be studied in humans and has the potential to help reduce the risk of hypoglycemia by helping to control blood glucose levels.
+A potential new pharmaceutical treatment called sotagliflozin inhibits two proteins responsible for regulating glucose.
+By inhibiting these proteins, there are improvements of glycemic control after meals and a reduction of glucose lost in urine.
+Sotagliflozin is the first dual-inhibitor studied in humans and has the potential to reduce the risk of low blood sugar.

-After 52 weeks the effects of the different treatments were assessed.
-Researchers evaluated the safety and change in average blood glucose levels and body weight.
-The results showed participants who received either of the 200mg or 400mg doses of sotagliflozin in addition to insulin therapy sustained reduced blood glucose levels and body weight.
-These participants were also reported to have a lower total daily insulin dose compared to those only receiving the optimized insulin therapy.
+After 52-weeks the effects of the different treatments were assessed.
+Researchers evaluated the safety of the drug and the changes in blood glucose levels and body weight.
+The participants receiving either of the 200mg or 400mg doses of sotagliflozin with insulin therapy had better control of blood glucose levels with a benefit of reduced body weight.

-It was noted by the researchers that inhibiting one of the proteins, which results in the loss of glucose in urine, increased the risk of diabetic ketoacidosis.
-Diabetic ketoacidosis is a life-threatening complication of diabetes where the body produces high levels of blood acids and left untreated can lead to fatal complications such as dehydration, coma and swelling of the brain.
+The researchers identified that inhibiting one of the proteins responsible for blood sugar management increased the risk of diabetic ketoacidosis.1 Diabetic ketoacidosis is a life-threatening complication of diabetes where the body produces high levels of blood acids.

-Only one patient in the placebo group compared to nine in the 200mg group and 11 in the 400 mg of sotagliflozin group experienced diabetic ketoacidosis.
-Highlighting there was a greater number of patients who experienced diabetic ketoacidosis in the groups taking sotagliflozin.
-However, the researchers noted that this increased risk of diabetic ketoacidosis could potentially be managed by increasing monitoring and patient education.
+There was a greater number of patients experiencing diabetic ketoacidosis in the groups taking sotagliflozin.1 However, the researchers noted that this increased risk of diabetic ketoacidosis could be managed with more monitoring and patient education.